martinstnv/challenges/_posts/2022-05-27-intigriti-may-xss-challenge-piyushthepal.md

   - PiyushThePal
 ---

-How far can you take prototype pollution?
-This challenge is a great showcase which uses an unpatched jQuery plugin to exploit and bypass two types of filters.
+This challenge is a great showcase of an unpatched jQuery plugin used to exploit and bypass two types of filters.

 ![share](/assets/images/intigriti/2022/05/share.jpg)